ethereum/js-team-organization/roadmap/README.md

 The EthereumJS [client](https://github.com/ethereumjs/ethereumjs-monorepo/tree/master/packages/client) is an indispensable research tool for EIP prototyping due to its highly modular structure.
-At the same time limits on classic usage became even more clear throughout the year, partly by the rise of even more performant L1 client alternatives like Reth.
-We have therefore substantially downgraded implementation efforts on things like SNAP sync, a flat database layout for state storage, a wider devp2p refactor or client multithreading support, which initially had some stronger presence in our 2024 roadmap.
+At the same time limits on classic usage became even more clear throughout the year, partly by the rise of (even) more performant L1 client alternatives like the Reth Rust-based client.
+We have therefore substantially downgraded implementation efforts on things like SNAP sync, a flat database layout for (stateful) state storage, a wider devp2p refactor or client multithreading support, which initially had some stronger presence in our 2024 roadmap.
 Some of these might still be useful and followed upon on the sideline, though with less ressources applied.